 When it comes to great resources for learning exercises with these equipment, look no further than Steve Maxwell, for example the Spartacus Workout.
 Books by Max Shank and Steve Cotter are a great introduction to this style of training.
 Also, make sure to check Gold Medal Bodies.

 - Step-Up box

 - Power Rack, adjustable bench and 140kg barbell set

 - Hex barbell

-By small gym I refer to two things: small place/area and small budget.
-In my first professional gig we had very small room for 25+ athletes to train and very low budget to equip it.
+By small gym, I refer to two things: small place/area and a small budget.
+In my first professional gig, we had a very small room for 25+ athletes to train and a very low budget to equip it.
 This was 2007, but even now, almost 10 years after, I would pretty much equip it the same way.

-In this example, we also want to focus on the tools that gives us the most versatility, as we did in Home Gym case.
+In this example, we also want to focus on the tools that give us the most versatility, as we did in the Home Gym case.
 Some things from the list might change in position, but overall I would stick to the same elements.

 Similar to the Big Gym issues, you need to organize the flow of athletes in the gym, and generally follow the idea to equip the gym based on the program you want/need to run there, rather than to organize the workout based on the equipment/space you have at hand (I believe I took this concept from Mike Boyle).